sketch-hq/SketchAPI/README.md

 ## Development

-The API is organised as a series of files defining javascript classes, and written with ES6 syntax.
+The API is organised as a series of files defining JavaScript classes, and written with ES6 syntax.

 However, the version that is embedded in Sketch is a single minified and transpiled library file called `SketchAPI.js`.